Can London's Cereal Killer Cafe provide the killer cereal?

-LONDON Identical twin brothers hope they have ticked the right boxes, and ordered in the right flavours, for their new "Cereal Killer Cafe" in London serving only cereal, with toppings and milk.
+LONDON Identical twin brothers hope they have ticked the right boxes, and ordered in the right flavors, for their new "Cereal Killer Cafe" in London serving only cereal, with toppings and milk.

 Alan and Gary Keery from Belfast offer 120 different cereals from around the world at the cafe, which they say is the first of its kind in London and opened on Wednesday.
 They also offer 20 toppings and 30 different types of milk.